 One of the most powerful on page SEO techniques is to use short URLs.

-In fact, Google prefer short URL (over long one).
+In fact, Google prefers short URL (over longer one).

 Hence, a WordPress site should be configured so that the URLs for the upcoming blog posts and pages are clean and readable.